 Turn any compatible 4K UHD device into an IP video source instantly.
 Simply plug it into Connect Spark™ Pro, and the signal is translated to full-bandwidth NDI®.
 No complex configuration or excessive cabling required.

-Camera-mountable, with built-in tally lights and support for Power over Ethernet (POE), Connect Spark™ Pro integrates effortlessly into any professional production setup or studio environment.
+Portable and camera-mountable, with built-in tally lights and support for Power over Ethernet (POE), Connect Spark™ Pro integrates effortlessly into any professional production setup or studio environment.